What is Workplace Abuse?

 Consider employer liability and the Scapegoat Mechanism to be foundational to understanding workplace abuse

-Develop cost-saving, ethical, open source, practical solutions for all organizations, large or small, private or public
+Develop cost-saving, ethical, practical solutions for all organizations, large or small, private or public

 Who am I?

-I’m Chris Edward Jensen, former high school English teacher of twenty years turned clinical trials coordinator turned workplace abuse advocate, thought leader, and developer.
+I’m Chris Edward Jensen, former high school English teacher of twenty years turned clinical trials coordinator turned workplace abuse advocate-developer.
 The workplace abuse I experienced in 2019 was catastrophic.
-Today I’m committed to slaying the dragon that almost destroyed me.
+Today, I’m committed to slaying the dragon that nearly destroyed me.

 To Potential Collaborators

-I am currently reaching out to key stakeholders who have the reach, the resources, and the fire-in-the-belly to work together to confront workplace abuse once-and-for-all.
+I am currently reaching out to key stakeholders with the reach, the resources, and the fire-in-the-belly to work together to confront workplace abuse once-and-for-all.
+If those criteria match you and your organization, please reach out.